Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/CheckInCheckOut.md

 2. Manual Lookup

 #### Scan QR
 This option activates a QR code scanner within the application.
-Only QR codes provided by FareHarbor are supported.
+Only QR codes provided by FareHarbor are supported, and will only pull bookings that are valid for the current date.

 ##### FareHarbor QR Codes
 FareHarbor generates a QR code/URL for each rental item linked to a booking.
 These QR codes are emailed to customers by FareHarbor near the booking date.
 Customers can present these QR codes to staff during Check-In to quickly retrieve booking details without a manual search.